 – If you want to avoid the cost of the locker fees (and the lines), be sure to reduce valuables to the bare minimum.
 Small locker 3€ | big locker 5€ | towel 3€

 + 5€ of deposit

-Los Cristianos is a popular beach town, and is one of the top places to visit in tenerife so you’ll notice more crowds, and lively evening entertainment.
-If you are day visitors, like us, and you want to enjoy the beach, bring a few euro for claim a beach chair.
-If you want to go for the low cost option, bring your own towel and find a nice palm tree.
+Los Cristianos is a popular beach town and is one of the top places to visit in Tenerife so you’ll notice more crowds and lively evening entertainment.
+If you are day visitors, like us, and you want to enjoy the beach, bring a few euro to claim a beach chair.
+If you want to go for the low-cost option, bring your own towel and find a nice palm tree.
 There is plenty of sand for everyone!